queilawithaQ/documentation/_basic/languages-frameworks/elixir.md

 ---
-title: Using Elixir In CI/CD with Codeship Basic
+title: Using Elixir In CI/CD with CodeShip Basic
 shortTitle: Elixir
 tags:
   - elixir